 Partners

-The National Parliamentary Prayer Breakfast is enabled to take place through the generosity of partners who support its work and vision.
-Partners for the 2025 event include:
+The National Parliamentary Prayer Breakfast is enabled to take place through the generosity of partners who support its work and vision:

 Bible Society is the principal partner of the Prayer Breakfast.
 We’re passionate about making the Bible known and making it understood.
 We invite people to see it through fresh eyes and discover its life-changing message for themselves.
 Our vision is to see Christians confident in the Scriptures and a changed conversation about the Bible in our culture, leading to the transformative embodiment of the Bible in the world.